empathy-mp3/decked-out-2-AP/README.md

 ## What does randomization do to this game?

 There are cards that help you stay alive in the dungeon for longer, and these are randomized.
-There are 6 locations corresponding to each card in the Frost Ember shop at the end of each run, and 4/5/6 locations corresponding to everything you can buy at the Crown Shop in the foyer.
+There are 6 locations corresponding to each card in the Frost Ember shop at the end of each run, and 5 or 6 locations corresponding to everything you can buy at the Crown Shop in the foyer.
 Once you buy something, check off all 6 corresponding locations, and throw away whatever it was you purchased.

 You can also buy more Ethereal cards and Crown Shop items after you get their locations (so that you have *something* to do with spare crowns and embers).
 Just don't keep any cards that aren't Ethereal.